 What should you do when your competitors charge cheaper rates?
 Should you lower your rates to stay in the game?
 Charging less may make sense, but it isn’t the best solution.
 The simple answer is you should charge more.

 Here’s why.
 Think about how much money you save by buying a cheap pen at the dollar store.
 How would you feel if you lost that pen the next day?
-Most likely you’ll just get another one without a second thought.
+Most likely, you’ll get another one without a second thought.

 But say you bought a Titanium, 18K limited edition gold pen for $24,000.
 (Maybe you won’t ever spend that much on a pen, but let’s pretend for a minute that you do.)
 You bought it to reward yourself for some hard work.

 Every so often, you use it to sign only the most important of documents.
-You invested a huge sum into it, so you store it in a secure place and you always know exactly where it is.
+You invested a considerable sum into it, so you store it in a secure place, and you always know exactly where it is.
 You will cherish the pen that costs you more money.